Every B2B company wants to acquire customers and boost revenue. Therefore, sales reps are under a lot of pressure to deliver results.

 Challenge #8.
 Social sales

-With billions of social media users online, you’ll find your B2B leads there too.
-Unfortunately, B2C companies have exploited social selling more than B2B companies.
+With billions of social media users online, you’ll find your B2B leads there, too.
+Business-to-consumer (B2C) companies have already exploited social selling, but since most B2B salespeople rarely use social media to sell, this is an underutilized platform.

+Therefore, using social selling can help achieve your sales goals.
 According to research by Aberdeen Group, 64% of sales teams that use social selling achieve their sales quota.
 On the other hand, only 49% of those that don’t use social selling achieve their sales quota.

 Possible solutions

-- Choose the right social media channels: if you publish content on a social media platform that your leads rarely visit, you’ll have poor results.
+• Choose the right social media channels: If you publish content on a social media platform that your leads rarely visit, you’ll have poor results.
 Therefore, it’s vital to know popular platforms for your leads and reach them there.
 Two popular platforms for B2B leads are LinkedIn and Twitter.
 By using these social media channels, you can connect with prospects and likely uncover more leads.

 Challenge #9.
 Delayed decision making

-Delayed decision making is another major point in the list of challenges in B2B sales.
-If you’re spending thousands of dollars on a product, you need to be sure.
-Especially if the product can make a big difference to your bottom line.
+Delayed decision-making is another major challenge in B2B sales.
+If you’re spending thousands of dollars on a product, you need to be sure—especially if the product can make a big difference to your bottom line.

 Of course, there are other reasons buyers delay their product decision-making apart from price.
 One reason is their current needs.
 For example, a small business may find a CRM such as HubSpot more suited to their needs than Salesforce.
 Therefore, they can be reluctant to pay for a product like Salesforce.

-Whatever the reason for delayed decision making, it’s a challenge for you as it means no sale right now.
+Whatever the reason for delayed decision-making, it’s a challenge for you as it means no sale right now.

 Possible solutions

-- Reiterate product benefits: when prospects are unsure of how your tool will contribute to their bottom line, you can go over benefits that their business will derive.
+• Reiterate product benefits: When prospects are unsure of how your tool will contribute to their bottom line, you can go over benefits that their business will derive.
 Moreover, you can present case studies and average ROI that customers obtain as a result of using your product.

-- Understand why they’re reluctant: sometimes, delaying a decision may be a gentle way of telling you “no.” After all, you’ve toiled so much on the sale and the prospect may want to go easy on you.
+• Understand why they’re reluctant: Sometimes, delaying a decision may be a gentle way of telling you “no.” After all, you’ve toiled so much on the sale, and the prospect may want to go easy on you.
 However, when there are reasons for reluctance, it’s vital to understand those reasons.
 Understanding their reasons can provide information to convince them or even improve your product offering.
 According to a HubSpot study, buyers rate listening to their needs as the number one way to improve their sales experience.

 Challenge #10.
 Customer retention

-Even after acquiring a customer, your work is not done as a salesperson.
-Click To TweetIf you convert a customer and they churn shortly after, this will negatively impact your customer lifetime value (CLV).
+Companies often use B2B products for years.
+For instance, if it’s a software product, they may be on a monthly or annual subscription.
+If you convert a customer and they churn shortly after, it will negatively impact your customer lifetime value (CLV or LTV).
 Therefore, you need to follow up with a prospect to ensure they’re getting all the benefits you promised.

 Possible solutions